 If, after a Reconsideration, your Claim is assessed at a lower level than you initially claimed, you may submit additional information to the Independent Assessor.
 The decision of the Independent Assessor is final.
 The Independent Assessor may on occasion refer a difficult or unique Claim to the Exceptions Committee.
 The specific facts and circumstances of an individual Claim will determine whether it is referred to the Exceptions Committee.
 A decision by the Exceptions Committee is final.

-The Reconsideration and Independent Assessor process is not available to Claimants who seek to change their selected level after their Claim Form has been filed with the Administrator.
-If you have further questions about your particular Claim, you can contact Class Counsel for guidance by calling 1-844-539-3815 or emailing DaySchools@GowlingWLG.com.
+The Reconsideration and Independent Assessor process is not available to Claimants who want to change their selected level after their Claim Form has been filed with the Administrator.
+If you have further questions about your Claim, you can contact Class Counsel for guidance by calling 1-844-539-3815 or emailing DaySchools@GowlingWLG.com.

 You may either: